Dnyanesh-29/legal-document-analyzer/README.md

 The system consists of:

-* **Next.js Frontend** — for user interaction, file uploads, comparison views, and document generation forms.
+* **Typescript Frontend** — for user interaction, file uploads, comparison views, and document generation forms.
 * **FastAPI Backend** — for NLP processing, clause extraction, recommendation scoring, and document generation.
 * **Ollama-based Chat Module** — for conversational legal assistance and contextual explanations.